BagelSamurai/Amazon-Reviews-NLP/README.md

 ### 2.1 Installing Python Libraries

 To ensure all necessary libraries are installed, use the provided `requirements.txt` file.
-Run the following command in your terminal: pip install -r requirements.txt
-This will install all required dependencies for the project.

-### 2.2 Running the Code

-The project allows you to run various search methods using the following input command.
-Replace `-aspect1`, `-aspect2`, `-opinion`, and `-method` with the desired values. python booleansearchhelp.py --aspect1
-Of course.
-Here is the raw Markdown code for the README file.
-You can copy and paste this into a `README.md` file in your repository.

-# Amazon Reviews NLP: Aspect-Based Opinion Analysis

-This is a semester-long research project for the Natural Language Processing course at the University of Houston.

-## 1. Introduction

-The project implements a boolean search system for aspect-based opinion analysis of Amazon product reviews.
-The goal is to retrieve relevant reviews that match specific aspect pairs and opinions.
-The implementation includes three baseline boolean methods and three advanced methods that improve search relevance through rating validation, sentence-level analysis, and LSA-based semantic matching.

-## 2. Getting Started

-### 2.1 Installing Python Libraries

-To ensure all necessary libraries are installed, use the provided `requirements.txt` file.
 Run the following command in your terminal: